Table of Contents

 Andrew Howard drove him to an alley in Englewood, Chicago and murdered him with six shots to his head and one in the arm.
 Andrew Howard was arrested on March 16, 1973 while Larry Hoover went into hiding.

 In the early hours of September 21, 1973 Larry Hoover was driving a Hertz Rent-a-Truck in Chicago.
 The police stopped him for a traffic violation and asked him to produce his driving license which he could not.
 Larry Hoover identified himself as “Larry Cooper” and was asked to drive his truck to the police station.
-While officers followed his truck in their squad car, he turned off his headlights and sped away.
-The squad car and truck were involved in an accident during the chase that ensued.
-Hoover fled the truck on foot but was caught and placed under arrest.
+While officers followed his truck in their squad car, he turned off his truck’s headlights and sped away.
+The police squad car and Hoover’s truck were involved in a collision during the chase that ensued.
+Hoover fled the truck on foot but was apprehended and placed under arrest.

 Years later, Hoover told a journalist that it was silly of him to be hiding in Chicago.